-JAMES MILROY Assistant Vice President for Budget/Governmental Relations Officer.
-B.A.
-State University of New York at Geneseo; Ph.D.
-University of Buffalo; 2005.
+JAMES MILROY Vice President for Administration & Finance.
+B.A., State University of New York at Geneseo; Ph.D., University of Buffalo; 2006.

 JOHN S. HALEY Systems Manager.
-B.A., State University of New York at Oswego; 1998.
+B.A., State University of New York at Oswego; M.B.A., State University of New York Institute of Technology; 1998.

 BRICE M. WEIGMAN Associate VP for Administration and Controller.
-CPA, B.S., State University of New York College at Fredonia.
-1978.
+CPA, B.S.
+State University of New York College at Fredonia; 2008.